 - The trouble with eggs – Robyn Chuter gives an excellent analysis of egg industry funded research

 - Dr. Neal Barnard: How the Egg Industry Skews Science (2 min. video).
 See also this blog article by Neal Barnard: How Egg-Industry-Funded Studies Harm Public Health and this useful PDF fact sheet Lurking beneath the shell: Health concerns with eggs

-- Cracking the Egg: How the Egg Industry Fooled America – PCRM writes an excellent article explaining how the egg industry influences cholesterol research (go to p.12 of this magazine)
+- Cracking the Egg: How the Egg Industry Fooled America – PCRM writes an excellent article explaining how the egg industry influences cholesterol research.
+At this link scroll down to the 2015 No.4 Autumn issue and then go to p.12 of this issue.

 - Unscrambling the Truth About Eggs – Linda Carney, MD